casanet/casanet-server/backend/src/modules/mqtt/README.md

 It should be very simple.
 1) create converter file, go to `mqtt-converters` directory and copy the `tasmotaConverter.ts` and change the file name (to `xxxConverter.ts`) and the class name `XxxxConverter`.
 1) in the `subscribeDeviceTopic` data member set the topic to subscribe.
-1) in the `convertToDevice` method implement the convertion from minion id and status to device set status topic/data.
+1) in the `convertSetStatusToDevice` method implement the convertion from casanet set minion status to device set status topic/data request.
+1) in the `convertStatusRequestToDevice` method implement the convertion from casanet get minion status to device get current status topic/data request.
-1) in the `convertToCasanet` method implement the convertion form the new device status message to minion id and new minion status struct.
+1) in the `convertStatusToCasanet` method implement the convertion form the device current status message to casanet minion id and minion status struct.
 1) in the `mqtt/mqttHandler.ts` (line ~145) add an instance of the `XxxConverter` class to converters collection.
 1) fill free for help or opening implementations PR ;)